Entertainment Podcast

 Some of the most precious moments of my life involve just a bat, a ball, a glove, and my father.

 Wearing a battered, scuffed, rag of a baseball mitt, I would stand in the last gleams of twilight as my father hit ball after ball to me in our backyard.
-Through this nightly ritual I really got to know my father as a man who truly loved and cared about me.
+Through this nightly ritual I really got to know my father as a man who truly loved me for being me.
 Baseball served as a form of communication for us.
 Amongst all the talk of who we thought deserved to make the All-Star team that year, were important discussions about life and becoming a responsible person.
 As we have seen in recent years, a lack of communication between father and son can have devastating effects.
 Considering this, baseball’s bond seems even more important now than ever.

 Even when I got older and sometimes felt my father and I were from different time zones, sometimes planets, we always had the language of baseball to communicate.
-Whether it be sitting at the breakfast table poring over boxscores from games played the night before or riding home from one of my games listening to our beloved Red Sox on the radio, we always had this bond between us known as baseball.
+Whether it was sitting at the breakfast table poring over boxscores from games played the night before or riding home from one of my games listening to our beloved Red Sox on the radio, we always had this bond between us known as baseball.

-But more importantly, baseball serves as a reminder to me that when everything in life seems to be twisting out of focus I always have an excellent way to communicate with my other Father.
+But more importantly, baseball serves as a reminder to me that when everything in life seems to be twisting out of control I always have an excellent way to communicate with my other Father.
 That is through the mighty power of prayer.

 God provides us with an open door of communication through prayer.
 Whatever time or for whatever reason, our Lord hears each and every one of our pleas.
 Better yet, He answers.